UoMCS/Perentie/doc/peripheral_guide.rst

 The number of clock-cycles executed before the device's fetch signal is asserted is displayed (i.e. how long the current instruction has taken to execute).
-You can also manually send a clock-pulse (High followed by Low) to the device using the 'Clock' button.
+You can also manually send a clock-pulse (High followed by Low) to the device using the 'Pulse Clock' button.
 Manually clocking the device will automatically pause execution.

 The state of the memory interface is displayed underneath.
 Note that when the